coverclock/com-diag-codex/README.md

 using finite state machines to iteratively handle the I/O streams; this also simplifies multiplexing the OpenSSL sockets using the select(2) system call.

-The Handshake layer allows peers to establish secure stream connections, pass variable sized packets in full-duplex fashion, and use indications to coordinate the renegotiation of the session so that new encryption keys can be established and each end can be re-authenticated.
+The Handshake layer - which only works in OpenSSL 1.0.2 - allows peers to establish secure stream connections, pass variable sized packets in full-duplex fashion, and use indications to coordinate the of the session so that new encryption keys can be established and each end can be re-authenticated.
 This is especially important for long lived connections, since the longer an encryption key is used, the more likely it is that it will be cracked.
+However, TLS 1.3, due to arrive when OpenSSL 1.1.1 is fully released, makes this technique obsolete by replacing it with a native key change capability.
+Never the less, it was an interesting intellectual exercise, and certainly led me to a better understanding of how the OpenSSL implementation of the SSL protocol works.

 Empirical evidence suggests that regardless of what the OpenSSL documentation may suggest, both unidirectional byte streams of the full-duplex connection must